Derrick Johnson (activist): Meeting with President Biden

-Other works
+Other activities and commentary

 Hurricane Katrina

-The Chief Justice of the Mississippi Supreme Court appointed Derrick Johnson to the Mississippi Access to Justice Commission.
+The Chief Justice of the Supreme Court of Mississippi appointed Derrick Johnson to the Mississippi Access to Justice Commission.
 The Governor of Mississippi also appointed Johnson as the Chair of the Governor's Commission for Recovery, Rebuilding, and Renewal after his humanitarian work following Hurricane Katrina.

 The Guardian

 On June 3, 2020, The Guardian published an op-ed by Johnson titled "In America, Black deaths are not a flaw in the system.
 They are the system."
-In the op-ed, Johnson wrote, "we are 3.5 times more likely to die of COVID-19 than white people.
-Although Black people are only 13% of the population, we constitute about twice that percentage of US coronavirus cases.
-This is not because the coronavirus seeks us by color; it is because we suffer from an underlying condition.
-Say its name.
-The condition is racism.
-It is manifest in a lack of opportunity; in economic inequality; in the absence of healthcare; in a biased criminal justice system and mass incarceration; in schools that scream for care; in a denial of truth; and more."
+In the op-ed, Johnson cited the statistic that Black people in America, making up 13% of the population, as three and a half times more likely to die of COVID-19 than white people.
+He pointed to racism and resulting inequalities as the underlying causes.
 This op-ed was quoted the following day by Wolf Blitzer on CNN, in a special coverage of George Floyd's memorial.